komodorio/docs/docs/Learn/Metrics.md

 Komodor enables you to overview metrics like cpu and memory on your cluster using the prometheus metrics server.

+NOTE: We also support prometheus that is installed by GrafanaLabs managed service

 ## Prerequisites

 - Agent version from 0.1.108